-One of our favourite features is the ability to record new ‘TimeWarp’ videos, which use the image stabilisation to create handheld, moving timelapses (like you might see in a Casey Neistat vlog).
-They’re ideal to set the scene, convey time passing, or adding variety to an edited video.
+One of our favourite features is the ability to record TimeWarp videos.
+These use GoPro's highly impressive image stabilisation to create handheld, moving timelapses.
+They’re ideal for setting the scene, conveying a sense of time passing, or for adding creativity to an edited video.

-Just like the Hero6 there’s a touchscreen on the rear of the Hero7 Black, but the user interface has been completely redesigned.
-The menus, modes, and settings are now much more simple to use, with intuitive gestures which can be picked up by anyone.
+There's a touchscreen on the rear of the HERO 7 Black, and with this release GoPro rethought the user interface to make the menus, modes and settings simpler to use, with intuitive gestures that can be picked up by anyone.
+Again, later versions have been streamlined and simplified, but this UI is still plenty user-friendly enough.

-You’ve also got voice control, which is really handy when you can’t physically reach the display or are wearing gloves (such as surfing, climbing, or snowboarding).
+You've also got voice control, which is handy when you can’t physically reach the display or are wearing gloves, as you might be if you're surfing, climbing or snowboarding.
+Temper your expectations though: the feature is buggy in the HERO 7 (and in fact, still has occasional blips even in the HERO 9).

 Video: 4K60, 2.7K120, 1440p120, 1080p240 and more